-With a smoothly run event, your major gift prospects are more likely to have an enjoyable time and will be more motivated to support your mission.
+With a smoothly-run event, your major gift prospects are more likely to have an enjoyable time and will be more motivated to support your mission.
 During the event, get a sense of how open participants are to making a major contribution.
-Then your fundraisers can focus on the very top candidates with the highest likelihood of becoming donors.
+Then your fundraisers can focus on the candidates who have the highest likelihood of becoming donors.

 When it comes to major donors, don’t overlook your board of directors.
-Even if they’re not major donors themselves, your board members often have the kind of connections you need to reach out to certain prospects.
+Your board members often have the kind of connections you need to reach out to certain prospects and begin cultivating them.

 An introduction from a trusted ally is going to get your major gifts officer in the door with donors faster than starting from scratch with cold calls.
-People give to organizations they trust and you want to build the foundation for that as early as possible.
+People give to organizations they trust, and you want to build the foundation for that trust as early as possible.

 You might even consider including a specific board member throughout the entire cultivation and solicitation process if they already have a connection with the prospect.

-Is your organization good about tracking its performance metrics?
-It needs to be!
+Is your organization good at tracking its performance metrics?
+It should be!

 The best way to improve all of your organizational endeavors is to track and evaluate your progress using the data you collect.
 You need to know what you are doing right and what could use some improvement.
-This idea can be applied straight to your major giving efforts!
+This best practice is important for all your fundraising work, but can and should be applied directly to your major giving efforts!